laro/Cilia/3 Advanced/8 Misc.md

 ### Saturation Arithmetic

-Having `cilia::saturating::Int`, that is like `cilia::Int`, but with **saturation** for all operations.
-So with limit to maximum, no wrap around.
-Typically using SIMD (as those „media/DSP instructions“ do support saturation natively).
+`cilia::saturating::Int` behaves like `cilia::Int`, but applies saturation to all operations.
+Values are clamped to their minimum and maximum limits instead of wrapping around.
+This is typically implemented using SIMD, as many media/DSP instruction sets provide native support for saturation.
 See [https://en.wikipedia.org/wiki/Saturation_arithmetic](https://en.wikipedia.org/wiki/Saturation_arithmetic)
 - `saturating::Int`
     - `saturating::Int8`/`Int16`/`Int32`/`Int64`